IELTS Exam Dates and Planning

 - wish to evaluate their proficiency in English

-In India, the IELTS is conducted on all 48 days throughout the year.
-However, not ALL centers offer the test on each of these days.
+In India, the IELTS computer delivered exam is conducted throughout the year except major holidays.
+However, IELTS Paper based test is available on selected dates only and not ALL centers offer the test on each of these days.
 Test takers need to check available test centers from the official IELTS website.
-Before registering for the test, make sure your nearest IELTS test location has the dates and slots available that you are planning to take.
+Before registering for the test, make sure your nearest IELTS test location has the IELTS exam dates and slots available that you are planning to take.

 Test takers are advised to communicate in English as much as possible.
 Communication should not just be restricted to speaking but also include reading, listening and writing in English.